sandervanbeek/sandervanbeek.github.io/_pages/terms.md

 ---
 permalink: /terms/
-title: "Terms and Privacy Policy"
-modified: 2016-06-06
+title: "Privacy policy"
 ---

 {% include base_path %}
 {% include toc %}

-## Privacy Policy
-This Privacy Policy outlines the types of personal information that is received and collected and how it is used.
+This privacy policy outlines the types of personal information that is received and collected and how it is used.

-### Website analytics
+## Website analytics
 Like many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
 The information in these log files include:

 * Internet Protocol addresses (IP)